Per Capita, What It Means, Calculation, How to Use It

 Heart Attacks per Capita * 100,000 = Heart Attacks per 100,000.

-For example, U.S. GDP was $19.39 trillion in 2017.
-That made the United States the world's third-largest economy, after China and the European Union.
-It was also the world's third most populous country.
-It had 326 million people.
 When you divide its GDP by its population, you get $59,500.
 That's its GDP per capita.
 The U.S. GDP per capita rank fell to 19th.
-Many countries, like Ireland, Switzerland, and Qatar, had a healthy GDP and a small population.
+Many countries with smaller populations, like Ireland, Switzerland, and Qatar, had a healthy GDP but fewer people.

 Real GDP per capita removes the effects of price changes.
 That allows you to compare one country's GDP per capita over time.
 It's better to use real GDP.
 It removes the effects of inflation from one year to the next.
 If you didn't use real GDP, you might think the country experienced growth when it really just suffered from rising prices.
-For 2018, the U.S. real GDP per capita is $55,964.
+For 2018, the U.S. real GDP per capita was $57,170.

 Gross national income per capita is GDP plus income earned by residents from foreign investments divided by the population.
 It includes income from dividends and interest earned overseas.
 The World Bank defines this as all income earned by a country's residents and businesses, no matter where the person is working or the business is located.
 In 2017, the U.S. GNI per capita was $60,000.